Digby, Nova Scotia

 Digby Ferry Information

 Digby also serves as a port for a year-round ferry service that crosses the beautiful Bay of Fundy between Digby and Saint John, New Brunswick.
 Travelers can relax on the full-service ferry while enjoying spectacular views of the bay.
-View the Princess of Acadia Ferry Schedule.
+View the Fundy Rose Ferry Schedule.

 Accommodations in Digby